YihangChen-ee/FCGS/README.md

 ## Acknowledgement

  - We thank all authors from [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) for presenting such an excellent work.
+ - We thank all authors from [DL3DV](https://dl3dv-10k.github.io/DL3DV-10K/) for collecting the dataset.
  - We thank [Xiangrui](https://liuxiangrui.github.io)'s help on GPCC codec.